vdhamer/Photo-Club-Hub/.github/README.md

     ]
 }
 ```

-</p>Note that:
+Note that:
 - All fields within `idPlus` and `coordinates` are required.
 All other fields can be omitted if the data is not available or not applicable.
 - `idPlus.town` and `idPlus.fullName` together serve to differentiate clubs or museums from others.
 Try to avoid changing these strings.
 - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of town and country names.
 Latitudes are in the range [-90.0, +90.0] where negative `latitude` means south of the Equator.
 Longitude values are in the range [-180.0, +180.0] where negative `longitude` means west of Greenwich London.
 - The `memberList` field (for clubs only) allows the app to find the next level list with membership data.
 It is reserved for future use.
 - The `wikipedia` field contains a link to a Wikipedia page for a museum.
 It is unlikely that a photo club will have a page in Wikipedia, but it would work.
 - The `remark` field contain a brief remark note withy something worth knowing about the item.
 The `remark` contains an array of alternative strings in multiple languages.
 The app selects which language to use based on the device's language settings.
-- The `nlSpecific` container has optional fields that are only relevant for clubs in the Netherlands. `fotobondNumber` is an ID number assigned by the national federation of photo clubs.
+- The `nlSpecific` container has optional fields that are only relevant for clubs in the Netherlands. `fotobondNumber` is an ID number assigned by the national federation of photo clubs.</p>

-</p>2. __MemberList: local lists of photo club members__</p>
+2. __MemberList: local lists of photo club members__</p>

 </p>Each MemberList defines the current (and potentially former) members of a single club.
 For each member, a URL is stored pointing to the final list level (portfolio per member).
 MemberList also includes the URL of an image used as thumbnail for that member.
 MemberList can be stored and managed on the club's own server.
 The file needs to be in
 a JSON format to allow the app to interpret it correctly.
-A future editing tool (app or web-based) would help ensure syntactic and schema consistency.
+A future editing tool (app or web-based) would help ensure syntactic and schema consistency.</p>

-</p>Here is an example of the (draft) format of the MemberList of a photo club with a single member:
+Here is an example of the (draft) format of the MemberList of a photo club with a single member:

 ``` json
 {